 Two advising meetings with Ginsberg Center staff; once before the initiative and once after.

-Create an e-portfolio that highlights both the community impact and student learning from the project, along with a final budget report.
+Create an Impact Report that highlights both the community impact and student learning from the project, along with a final budget report.

-Attend the Ginsberg Grants Teach-In, which takes place in April.
+Attend the Ginsberg Grants Showcase, which takes place in April.

 *All workshops and advising meetings have virtual/in-person options with Ginsberg Center staff.

-Community Engagement Grants are offered on a rolling basis until funds are depleted.
-The deadlines are as follows:
+Community Engagement Grants (general and specific) are offered on a rolling basis until funds are depleted.
+The monthly, rolling deadlines are as follows:

-*Decisions will be released 10-14 days after the application deadline.
+*Decisions will be released in the weeks following the application deadline.

 Applications can be found through MaizePages.
-Student organizations must use their updated MaizePages account in order to access and submit their application.
-Applications will be available starting August 30, 2022.
+Student organizations must use their updated MaizePages account to access and submit their application.
+Applications will be available starting August 30, 2023.

 Please contact email@example.com to talk about possible funding opportunities if: